blackflux/secure-chest/README.md

 #### lock

-`lock(treasure, ...contexts)`
+`lock(treasure, options = {})`

 Create and "lock" new chest.
-Takes data to encrypt as first argument and contexts as additional arguments.
+Takes data to encrypt as first argument and optional options as second argument.

-When unlocking chest where contexts have been provided to lock it, unlocking requires the contexts to be identical.

 #### lockObj